 Start a specific account that focuses only on your work.
-Don't use the same Instagram account you're using to record your hobbies or your personal life.
+Don't use the same Instagram, Twitter or Tik Tok account you're using to record your hobbies or your personal life.
 Keep this account completely separate from any purely personal account, and don't cross post between accounts.
+It's most important to have a LinkedIn profile which can show your experience and skillset to employers and others.
+Make sure to understand how to use relevant keywords in order to boost your chances of getting internships and/or jobs in your field(s).